-PMI has analyzed the impact of the Coronavirus pandemic ("COVID-19") on its financial statements as of March 31, 2020.
-PMI has determined that the changes to its significant judgements and estimates did not have a material impact with respect to goodwill, intangible assets, long-lived assets or its hedge accounting activities.
-Additionally, PMI believes that the modification of certain customer payment terms has not changed its assessment of collectability and therefore, there has been no material impact on PMI's revenue recognition.
+PMI has analyzed the impact of the Coronavirus pandemic ("COVID-19") on its financial statements as of June 30, 2020.
+PMI has determined that the changes to its significant judgments and estimates did not have a material impact with respect to goodwill, intangible assets, long-lived assets or its hedge accounting activities.